contexttesting/reducer/documentary/1-API/2-run-test.md

 Asynchronously runs the test within a time-out limit.
 Evaluates the contexts beforehand and destroys them after (using the same test time-out).
 Returns the `started`, `finished`, `error`, `result` and `destroyResult` properties.

+The `persistentContext` property can contain either an array or a single evaluated context instance.
+They are the passed to tests in the argument list before any of the non-persistent test contexts.

 %TYPEDEF types/run-test.xml Test%

 %TYPEDEF types/run-test.xml RunTestResult%